Is yoga good for riders?

-"Everything I pay for today physically is because I didn't take care of myself properly", Thierry Rozier confided to I am an Equestrian[1 ]; a shortcoming that is now proving to be a hindrance in the pursuit of his sporting career.
-Indeed, the preparation of the horse and the follow-up of its condition[2] are the main topics in horse riding.
-And yet, it is a sport that is practiced in twoThe horse and the rider!
-In this article, we will discuss the physical condition of the rider, with particular emphasis on the practice of yoga, which has already won over many top athletes.
-Known to be beneficial for the body and mind, we will see what the needs of riders are and how yoga can be an ally in this sport.
+"Everything I'm paying for today, physically, is because I didn't take care of myself properly", Thierry Rozier confided to I am an Equestrian[1]; a shortcoming which is now proving to be a hindrance to the pursuit of his sporting career.
+Indeed, the preparation physical preparation and monitoring his condition[2] are the main subjects dealt with in horse riding.
+And yet, it is a sport that is practised by twothe horse and the rider!
+In this article, we'll look at the physical condition of the rider, with particular emphasis on the practice of yoga, which has already won over many top athletes.
+With its reputation for being good for body and mind, we'll be looking at the needs of riders and how yoga can be an ally in this sport.

-Riding is a sport like any other which requires both partners to be in good physical condition.
-Of course, as a rider, we often put the emphasis on the well-being of our horse[3] and neglect our own.
+Riding is a sport like any other, requiring both partners to be in good physical condition.
+Of course, as riders, we often put the emphasis on our horse's well-being[3] and neglect our own.

-But horseback riding requires the horse and to the rider of many physical and mental qualities.
-That's why every rider must also take care to his physical condition to progress.
-Don't they say, "He who wants to go far, spares his mount"?
+But riding requires the horse and physical and mental qualities.
+That's why every rider needs to take care of his or her physical to progress..
+Isn't it said that "he who wishes to go far, spares his mount"?

-Above all, it must be understood that physical fitness is a combination of factors leading to performance.
+Above all, it's important to understand that fitness is a combination of factors leading to performance.
 These factors are physical, technical, tactical and mental[4].

-In horseback riding, the rider is subject to the moving forces of the horse in addition to his own.
-On horseback, the whole horseman's body works :
+In equitation, the rider is subject to the horse's locomotion forces as well as his own.
+On horseback, the rider's entire body is at work :

 • His muscles